FreedomEagle/circleCI2/README.md

 - Delete the exisiting .git folder
 - Push the entire repository except the .circleci folder to your own repo in Github
 - Sign into Circle CI and follow the project with the repo
-- When asked to input config.yml, copy and paste the contents of .circleCi/config.yml, DO Not press start building.
+- When asked to input config.yml, copy and paste the contents of .circleCi/config.yml.
+Do NOT press start building.
-- Delete the existing .circleCi folder in your repository Now press start building.
+- Delete the existing .circleCi folder in your local folder.
+Press start building on circle ci.
 - You will have a pull request on your Github repository.
 Merge the .circleCi-project-setup branch.
-- git pull the new .circleCi folder into your repo.
+- git pull the new .circleCi folder into your local repo.
 - At this point, circleCI should be running the cypress tests on its app.

 ## Cypress Installation

 ### Git Clone the Repo
 git clone <address>
-This already has cypress installed.
+This already has cypress installed on it.
-Otherwise install cypress through command: npm install cypress
+If you are building cypress onto your project, simply call command: npm install cypress
 ### Install Dependencies
 - npm install